 How long does it take to get my story published on The Mighty?

 We’re continually trying to make our publication process faster, so we always appreciate your patience.
-If you’ve been waiting longer than a month and want to check in on your story, feel free to email [email protected].
+If you’ve been waiting longer than a month and want to check in on your story, feel free to email us at [email protected].

 What if the story I submitted originally appeared on my blog or another website?